 A couple of weeks ago I had a delivery that got me so so giddy.
-The ever so wonderful postman and the lovely people from Domu.co.uk delivered me a shiny black retro VonShef stand mixer, not one but 2.
+The ever so wonderful postman and the lovely people from Domu.co.uk delivered me a shiny black retro VonShef stand mixer.
+This felt like the perfect opportunity to try and make a chewy meringue recipe.

-You see I have always wanted to make perfect meringues, I remember my first attempt 20 years ago, 18 eggs later and no meringues, I had to go for a walk to calm down!
+I remember my first attempt at chewy meringues 20 years ago, 18 eggs later and no meringues, I had to go for a walk to calm down!
 A few years ago I managed them but they were a bit golden!
 Not white like I had envisaged.

-And hurrah, I managed to make pink swirl, and white glossy meringues and they tasted great.
-I will save the jam for another day.
+Hurrah, I managed to create a pink swirl, and white glossy chewy meringue recipe and they tasted great.

 - 180 g caster sugar